SK1Y101/sk1y101.github.io/_pages/cv.md

 					<b>Languages</b>
 				</td>
 				<td class="p-0 pl-2 text-left">
-					English native speaker, with beginner Japanese that I am currently working on as part of a language course at university.
+					English native speaker, with beginner Japanese that I began working on as part of a language course at university.
+My eventual aim is bilingual fluency, but I am currently aiming to pass the Japanese N5.
 				</td>
 			</tr>
 			<tr>